Adventures in Needle Punch Embroidery – Part I

 Dimensions’ Short Needle Threaders

 Let’s start with the needle threaders.
 The needle punch has a central tube.
-The thread has to be pulled through that tube and threaded through the needle’s eye.
-You slide the threader through the tube to drag the thread from the feed end to the needle end.
+You have to pull the thread through the tube and thread it through the needle’s eye.
 Most of the videos showed nice long threaders that were several inches longer than their needle punches.
 The two needle threaders supplied by Dimensions are just under 1/2 inch longer than the punch (circled area of picture).
-They’re workable but just barely.
-If I decide to pursue this craft further, I will most likely be investing in some Cameo Punch Needle Threaders – they are a generous 8 inches long and come in packs of 2.
-The Dimensions threader is just under 5 3/4 inches long, including the paper handle part.
-Before buying threaders, I might try making my own threader with super thin beading wire.
+At 5 3/4 inches long, they’re workable, but just barely.
+I might try making my own threader with super thin beading wire (34 gauge) or hunt on Etsy for some pre-made ones.

 Too Much Thread

 The irony about too much thread is the folks at Dimensions were quite generous with the thread that came with the kit.
-When I opened it, I thought it seemed like a crazy amount of thread for such a small design and perhaps punch needle embroidery took far longer than the videos made it seem.
+When I opened it, I thought it seemed like a crazy amount of thread for such a small design.
+I wondered if punch needle embroidery took far longer than the videos made it seem.

-My Observations on Needle Punching (thoughts from a first-time puncher)
+My Observations & Tips for Needle Punching (thoughts from a first-time puncher)

 - If you are not careful and push the needle into the same hole as the last stitch, you will end up with a long, unsightly loop in the middle of your work.
-The experts said these could be trimmed without worry, which indeed seems to be the case.
-After I put my project up for the day, I thought, “Duh, just pull them out and redo them.” sigh
+The experts said these could be trimmed without worry.
+They are right.
+But, after I put my project up for the day, I thought, “Duh, just pull them out and redo them.” sigh

 - The Dimensions Punch Needle fit in my hand fairly well.
 The little rubber grip on the handle made it easy to hold.